vidimitrov/buildforce-cli/buildforce/sessions/completed/session-001-enhance-plan-command/tasks/task-001-add-initialization-check.md

   .command("plan")
   .description("Start planning a new coding session") .action(async () => {
-    // Check if .buildforce folder exists
+    // Check if buildforce folder exists
     if (!isBuildforceInitialized()) {
       console.log("Buildforce not initialized for this project.");
       const initialized = await promptForInitialization();